18 Best Usability Testing Tools in 2024: Comparison Guide

 Marker.io’s unique features are its deep integrations with popular project management tools.

-This means that when your tester clicks “Create issue”, their usability report is sent to Jira, Trello, ClickUp, or whatever your favorite PM tool is.
+When your tester clicks “Create issue”, their usability report is sent to Jira, Trello, ClickUp, or your favorite PM tool.

 There are a few advantages to this:

 1. Reporters stay on the website for the entire testing session.
-No more back-and-forth between website, screenshot/annotation software, and project: all your tools are in one place.
+No more switching between the website, screenshot software, and project tools.

 2. Project managers spend less time in the inbox.
-Because bug reports arrive straight in Jira/Trello/etc., you no longer need to transfer every issue into your PM tool.
+Because bug reports go straight to Jira/Trello/etc., you no longer need to transfer issues.

 3. Developers stay in their issue tracker.
 Don’t ask your devs to adopt yet another tool: for them, nothing changes.